 Some utility sinks offer the flexibility of having two bowls.
 When washing, one side holds soapy water, while the other side is reserved for rinsing.

 If you have limited space, make sure your utility sink fits in that allotted space.
+Utility sinks are available in a wide variety of dimensions, from as narrow as 14 inches to as wide as three feet.

 A utility sink featuring a sloped bottom or channel grooves will drain better.